Colquiri

 Colquiri is a town in the La Paz Department in Bolivia.
 It is the seat of the Colquiri Municipality, the fourth municipal section of the Inquisivi Province.

+History

+In 2016, after an ongoing border dispute with nearby Caracollo, a border peace agreement was signed, on the condition that 15 cattle be returned to Caracollo, and a stolen motorcycle be returned to Colquiri.

 Economy

+The main economic activity in the region is agriculture, mostly potatoes and fruit orchards.
+Livestock farming consists of sheep, llamas, alpacas, and native cattle, most of which are sold live.

-Colquiri is a mining town.
-The most important metals which were extracted and processed are tin and zinc.
+In the past, Colquiri was a mining town, but production has since declined.
+The most important metals which are extracted and processed are tin and zinc.